 Essentially, weighted scales encourage students to attempt harder classes, knowing that falling short of an A will not affect their GPA as much as it otherwise would.

-Also, having weighted scales helps with class ranks.
+Also, having weighted scales helps with class rank.
 If two students are both straight-A students, but one took the easiest classes available at the school and the other took the hardest, it hardly seems fair to rank their 4.0s equally.
 If the harder classes were weighted, though, one student's GPA of, say, 4.57, would clearly outrank the other student's 4.0.

 Why You Usually Can't Earn a 5.0

 There are two reasons this goal is often unfeasible.